-But Pennsylvania has still enacted a voter ID law that threatens to disenfranchise lots of voters, including members of the state's "Voter Hall of Fame" -- about 21,000 Pennsylvanians who has cast votes in every single general election for at least half a century.
-An analysis suggests that nearly a fourth of those dedicated voters lack a photo ID that meets the state's requirements.
+But Pennsylvania has still enacted a voter ID law that threatens to disenfranchise lots of voters, including members of the state’s “Voter Hall of Fame” — about 21,000 Pennsylvanians who have cast votes in every single general election for at least half a century.
+An analysis suggests that nearly a fourth of those dedicated voters lack a photo ID that meets the state’s requirements.

 Even if those people have the means to get new photo IDs, it’s not clear that the Pennsylvania Department of Transportation, which issues drivers’ licenses and official state IDs, could handle the logistics of producing all those new identification cards between now and the election.